 The City Council is required to periodically review the HRA to ensure that it does not move into deficit.
 In order to allow for unforeseen expenditure or loss of income, a working balance is needed.
-The 2015/16 budget allowed for a working balance of £4.000m and given the potential financial impact of welfare reforms on the HRA, it is recommended that the level of working balance be maintained at this level.
+The 2016/17 budget allowed for a working balance of £4.000m and given the potential financial impact of welfare reforms on the HRA, it is recommended that the level of working balance be maintained at this level.
+Current monitoring indicates that the HRA is forecast to be on budget for 2016/17.